 Fort De Soto Park

-Fort De Soto Park, located near Tampa Bay, is a stunning 1,136-acre park spread across five interconnected islands, or keys, along Florida’s Gulf Coast.
-Known for its pristine beaches, rich history, and abundant wildlife, this award-winning park is a haven for outdoor enthusiasts, nature lovers, and families.
-Offering a mix of recreational activities, historical attractions, and serene landscapes, Fort De Soto Park is a must-visit destination for anyone exploring the Tampa Bay area.
+Fort De Soto Park, located in Tierra Verde at the entrance to Tampa Bay, is a scenic 1,136-acre Pinellas County park spread across five interconnected islands, or keys, along Florida’s Gulf Coast.
+Known for its broad beaches, rich history, and abundant wildlife, this beloved park is a favorite for outdoor enthusiasts, birders, paddlers, campers, and families.
+With a mix of shoreline, mangroves, trails, fishing areas, and historic sites, Fort De Soto Park is one of the standout places to experience the Tampa Bay area.

 Natural Beauty and Beaches